mw-94/NGAKA/Fix_RC_Dotnet.md

 ## Issue
-Dotnet package on RC is not being installed properly and is missing from /usr/bin/dotnet
+Dotnet package on RC is not being installed properly

 ## Steps to resolve
 1. First verify that this is actually the issue